Sofian-m/gainken.github.io/Conditions générales d’utilisation.md

 the security features of the Mobile Application and Services, third party products and services, or the Internet.
 We reserve the right to terminate your use of the Mobile Application and Services for violating any of the prohibited uses.

-Intellectual property rights
+# Intellectual property rights

-“Intellectual Property Rights” means all present and future rights conferred by statute, common law or equity in or in relation to any copyright and related rights, trademarks, designs, patents, inventions, goodwill and the right to sue for passing off, rights to inventions, rights to use, and all other intellectual property rights, in
+“**Intellectual Property Rights**” means all present and future rights conferred by statute, common law or equity in or in relation to any copyright and related rights, trademarks, designs, patents, inventions, goodwill and the right to sue for passing off, rights to inventions, rights to use, and all other intellectual property rights, in